Late Francoism: "Monocolor" Government

-Among the few achievements of the "monocolor" government, alongside the 1970 enactment of the new General Law of Education (known as the "Villar-Palasí Law" after its architect, the education minister), which introduced significant reforms to the "obsolete" Francoist educational system, foreign policy under Gregorio López Bravo proved relatively successful.
-This included the signing of a Preferential Agreement with the European Economic Community on June 30, 1970 (though full membership remained precluded by the regime's anti-democratic nature), and a Friendship and Cooperation Agreement with the United States in August (followed by President Richard Nixon's visit to Spain the next month, en route from visiting another aging autocrat, Marshal Tito; Secretary of State Henry Kissinger described Franco's Spain as "seemingly suspended, awaiting the end of a life to rejoin Europe's history").
-Greater controversy arose from commercial treaties with Eastern European socialist states and the Soviet Union (September 1972), opposed by "ultra" factions, and the recognition of the People's Republic of China (severing ties with Nationalist China).
-López Bravo failed, however, to improve relations with the Holy See, stalled over updates to the Concordat of 1953 in line with the Second Vatican Council's directives.
+Among the few notable accomplishments of the monocolor government was the 1970 General Law of Education (the "Villar-Palasí Law"), which introduced substantial reforms to the outdated Francoist educational system.
+Foreign policy under Gregorio López Bravo was also comparatively successful.
+Spain concluded a Preferential Agreement with the European Economic Community on 30 June 1970—though full membership remained impossible under an authoritarian regime—and signed a Friendship and Cooperation Agreement with the United States in August, followed by President Richard Nixon's visit to Spain the next month.
+A more contentious development involved commercial treaties with Eastern European socialist states and the Soviet Union in 1972, strongly opposed by the ultras, as well as Spain's recognition of the People's Republic of China.
+López Bravo was unable, however, to advance negotiations with the Holy See on revising the Concordat of 1953 in accordance with the reforms of the Second Vatican Council.